 - Bake in preheated oven on a baking sheet at 350 F for 15 to 20 minutes.

-- When cheese turns golden brown remove from oven.
+- When cheese turns golden brown remove from oven and serve hot.

 Remove when it turns color (brown spots) and bubbly

 Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.